CHARTER OAK GREENWAY:

 Note; Straight takes you towards East Hartford where the paved trail ends after only 0.1 miles.

-Cross over Tolland Turnpike and follow the paved trail alongside Chapel Road.
-After you've passed by a distribution plant the trail surface degrades badly.
-Your better off utilizing the roads shoulder.
-The paved trail ends after 3 miles at Burnam St Ext.
-You can continue On-Road along Chapel Rd which has a narrow shoulder, but is low volume traffic wise.
+Cross over Tolland Turnpike and follow the paved trail alongside Chapel Rd.
+The paved trail ends after 3 miles at Burnam St Ext just before South Windsor.
+You can continue on-road, West, along Chapel Rd which has a narrow shoulder, but is low volume traffic wise.
 The route is hilly.
 You’ll cross Route 30 via a cross-light after 4.3 miles and come to Route 5 after 4.8 miles.
 There is a cross-walk, but no cross-light, so USE CAUTION.
 Chapel Rd now has no shoulder, but very little traffic.
 You cross over the Podunk River and come to Main St where you'll then turn left.
-Just before you travel underneath I-291 at 5.9 miles, the paved trail picks up again on your right.
+Just before you travel underneath I-291 at 5.9 miles, the paved Capt.
+John Bissell Trail picks up again on your right.
 Follow the trail up alongside I-291 and cross over the Connecticut River on the Bissell Bridge.
-You then travel down and underneath the highway to the banks of the Connecticut River at Windsor Meadows State Park, in Windsor at mile 7.4.
+You then travel down and underneath the highway to the banks of the Connecticut River at Windsor Meadows State Park, in Windsor after 7.4 miles.
 Across from the parking lot is the entrance to the Windsor River Trail .
 This trail travels south alongside the Connecticut River a short ways.
 Future plans call for continuing this trail south towards Hartford to Riverside Park where it will hook up with the Riverfront Trail .

 CLICK HERE FOR CHARTER OAK GREENWAY MAP